Everything you need to know - and more!

 |Click here for page in German|

 How do I check availability and book?
-For the quickest and easiet way to check availability and to book online Click here for the booking page.
+For the quickest and easiet way to check availability and to book online, Click here for the booking page.
 This is a live booking system and always up to date so there is no need to call.

 How does the insurance work?
-Once the hire documents are completed all the named drivers will have fully comprehensive insurance cover for the duration of the hire.
+Once the hire documents are completed, all the named drivers will have fully comprehensive insurance cover for the duration of the hire.
 There is also breakdown cover should anything go wrong.
 We strongly recommend that you have a suitable travel insurance policy for this type of holiday and you may wish to take out a hire excess policy to cover the £1000 insurance excess in the event of an incident. (£1,500 for customers attending events or music festivals, please ask before booking)

 What are your terms and conditions?
 Click here

 Do I have to stop at campsites?
-One of the great things about touring the Scottish Highlands is that you can stop just about anywhere, however we do recomend staying a few nights in campsites as you may need facilities such as chemical toilet disposal etc. Before wild camping we would suggest that you make yourselves aware of the Scottish Outdoor Access Code though.
+One of the great things about touring the Scottish Highlands is that you can stop just about anywhere.
+However, we do recomend staying a few nights in campsites as you may need facilities such as chemical toilet disposal, etc. Before wild camping, we would suggest that you make yourselves aware of the Scottish Outdoor Access Code though.
 Click here

-Will I need a Generator?
-No, the use of generators is prohibited due to fuel / fire risk.
+Will I need a generator?
+No. The use of generators is prohibited due to fuel / fire risk.
 The battery systems have been upgraded and will give ample power when wild camping.

 Can I go to music festivals?
-Due to insurance restrictions we do not allow our vehicle to be used to attend the larger music festivals such as Belladrum or T in the park.
+Due to insurance restrictions we do not allow our vehicle to be used to attend the larger music festivals such as Belladrum or T in the Park.
 Smaller festivals may be permitted, please ask before booking.
 The security deposit for attending events or festivals is increased to £1,500.

 Can I go abroad?
-No, we do not allow our motorhomes to travel out of Scotland.
+No. We do not allow our motorhomes to travel out of Scotland.

 What if something goes wrong?
 Our motorhomes have full break down cover, in addition to this we also have emergency contact numbers.

 Are there any age restrictions?
-Yes, drivers must be between 25 and 75 and have held their license for over 3 years.
+Yes.
+Drivers must be between 25 and 75 and have held their license for over 3 years.

 I have points on my license, is this a problem?
 Not normally, however if you have more than 3 points we need to notify our insurers in advance.

 Can I fit child seats?
-Yes, however there are no isofix fittings.
+Yes.
+However, there are no isofix fittings.
 Non isofix seats are available to hire if required.
 Child seats with wider bases fit the seats better and are more stable.
-In the case where 2 child seats are needed it is often better to have one fitted in the front.
+In the case where 2 child seats are needed, it is often better to have one fitted in the front.

 What do I need to bring?
 Our motorhomes are supplied with sleeping bags for all the party and all normal crockery so you only need to take your personal belongings and a road map.
 We recommend using soft collapsible bags as suitcases will be difficult to store in the motorhome.

 What electrical appliances can I use?
-Our motor homes have 230v hook up points for when you are at a campsites.
-In addition to this there is a 1000w inverter so most electrical appliances can be used.
+Our motor homes have 230v hook up points for when you are at campsites.
+In addition to this, there is a 1000w inverter so most electrical appliances can be used.
 If you have been parked for a few days without running the engine the batteries may start to go flat if you have been using a lot of power.